outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         __this plugin cannot be added to panel currently__, cannot be used.
     17. kwplayer - Linx version of 酷我音乐
         1. _#_ emerge -av kwplayer

-        2. Now play MV but not MP3 songs.
+            Now play MV but not MP3 songs.
 After detailed search, I found that mplayer used `mad` to decode MP3.
 So:
-        3. _#_ emerge -av gst-plugins-mad
+        2. _#_ emerge -av gst-plugins-mad

-        4. Bingo!
+            Bingo!
 This is due to the author did not test this package under Gentoo.
 So he did not incur the `gst-plugins-mad` dependcy specially for Gentoo.
 We need to install by ourself.
+        3. The default configuration and downloaded files are located under `~/.cache/kuwo/`.
+Change the `song` and `mv` directories to `~/Music/Songs` and `~/Music/MVs` through GUI preferences menu.
+We cannot change the lyrics `lrc` location.
     18. ffmpeg

         `ffmpeg` is emerged by some other packages, one of which might be `mplayer`.
 However, the default installation does not support `v4l` (`video4linux`), thus webcamera not working.